What does DPO mean?

 Therefore, DPOs should follow certain best practices to stay up-to-date and to facilitate GDPR compliance.

 Firstly, a DPO should receive regular training on data protection laws and educate themselves on the relevant data protection laws.
-For instance, they may sign up for courses or attend events and seminars organized by the supervisory authorities.
+For instance, they may sign up for courses or attend events and seminars organised by the supervisory authorities.

 Furthermore, DPOs should be transparent and honest when it comes to communication with data subjects and supervisory authorities.